Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 ```

-Next, we'll need to declare some variables to contain the Registry Key path and image files.
+Next, we'll need to declare some variables to contain the registry key path and image files.

 ``` powershell
 # Declare Variables